-I could not have prepared this project without the generous help of my supervisor Assoc.
-Prof. Rahib Abiyev, colleaques, friends, and family.
+I could not have prepared this project without the generous help of my supervisor, colleaques, friends, family and especially my mother and brothers Hasheem, Bakir and Muatasim.Also I would like to thank my friend Mutleq Qa'aqorah.

-My deepest thanks are to my supervisor for his help and answering any question I asked him.
+My deepest thanks are to my supervisor Mr. Jamal fathi for his help and answering any question I asked him.